Flamingo Las Vegas Parking Fee 2023, Map & Valet

 The walkway to the hotel entrance is on the third level.

-Another tip: many parking spots close to the elevator are reserved for rental cars or handicap spaces, so if you see a too-good-to-be-true space up close to the elevator, it is probably reserved.
+Many parking spots close to the elevator are reserved for rental cars or handicap spaces, so if you see a too-good-to-be-true space up close to the elevator, it is probably reserved.

 Being older, the Flamingo parking garage is a little cramped, and you’ll need to make some tight corners.
 The parking garage isn’t as old as the hotel itself, which opened in 1946, however the smallish spaces and tight corners aren’t really a comfortable fit for today’s SUVs.